The Constellations: How to Identify and Observe Them

 Orion

-- Characteristics: Orion is identifiable by three bright stars aligned that form the hunter's belt.
-The stars Betelgeuse and Rigel, located at the ends of the constellation, are also notable.
+- Characteristics: Orion is identifiable by three bright stars in a line that form the belt of the hunter.
+The stars Betelgeuse and Rigel, located at the ends of the constellation, are also very bright.

 -